R. Kelly's manager faces trial over theater-emptying threat

 She said Russell sent the woman a text to say the police may be coming to the theater shortly before they did.
 And then he later asked her to delete the text, though she never did, the prosecutor said.

-Pomerantz said phone records to be introduced as evidence will show that Russell called the theater nine times on the day of the screening, pretending in one call to be a lawyer representing Kelly as he contended that the screening would harm Kelly’s name and brand.
+Pomerantz said phone records to be introduced as evidence will show that Russell called the theater nine times on the day of the screening.

-She said he also sent an email to Lifetime employees threatening a lawsuit if the event was not canceled.

-The prosecutor said Russell “tried every way he could to stop the event.”

 In a separate Kelly-related case, a fan of the performer pleaded not guilty Wednesday in Brooklyn federal court to charges he made threats against prosecutors in Kelly’s sex abuse trial.
 Court papers cite a video of defendant Christopher Gunn saying, “If Kellz goes down, everybody’s going down.”